A group of kangaroos is called a mob

 Scientist suggest that the red kangaroo has the most efficient method of locomotion of any ground animal in the world.
 As it travels faster and faster it actually uses less and less energy.
 At speeds above 18kph, a kangaroo hoping uses less energy than any other animal of equal weight.
 If a foxhound were to chase a kangaroo, it would consume twice as much energy as the kangaroo and would tire out in less than 2 kilometres.
 The kangaroo, on the other hand, could go another 20 kilometres and still seems as fresh as when it started.

 Kangaroos move extremely quietly compared to other animals.
 You would hardly notice a mob of kangaroos whooshing silently past you at top speed.
-An equivalent number or deer, which are of similar body sizes, would create quite a loud racket.
+An equivalent number or deer, which are similar in body sizes, would create quite a loud racket.
 The reason for this is the kangaroo's soft padded feet, relatively small footprint and the fact the only two feet touch the ground.

 Kangaroos increase their speed by increasing the length of their hops, not the frequency of hops.
 When its wants to go slow it takes small hops.
 When it wants to go fast it takes giant hops.
 All other animals increase the speed of each step, with only a very small increase in their stride.

 At low speeds, however, a kangaroo is far less agile.
 Its super-efficient hopping legs let it down.
 (See next section to learn how a kangaroo moves at slow speeds).